JTBake490/dsp/lessons/command_line/command_line_quick_reference.md

 What does this do?

+'>>' it goes through and prints the number of lines from the least to the most.

 **TIP:** You can use pipes to chain together almost any number of commands!

 ##### `>`, `>>`, and `<`